British Virgin Islands

 What’s in my room?

 In your room you will find UK plug adaptors (the island is fitted with US plug sockets), a direct dial telephone, a selection of toiletries including shampoo, conditioner and shower gel, a hairdryer, sunhats, bathrobes, kimonos, sarongs, a mosquito net and a ceiling fan.
-If you’re staying in a Bali House you will also find a minibar stocked with drinks and snacks.
 Located at various convenient locations around the island you will also find a selection of sunscreens in various factors, after sun lotion, insect repellent and pool towels.
 All rooms are air-conditioned.

 What is the BVI Environmental Levy?

-From 1st September 2017, an environmental and tourism levy of US$10 per person will come into effect for all passengers visiting the BVI.
+An environmental and tourism levy of US$10 per person will come into effect for all passengers visiting the BVI.
 The levy will be collected on arrival at the port of entry for those visitors arriving by sea or air.
 The monies collected will be used to facilitate environmental protection and improvement, climate change, and the maintenance and development of tourist sites and other tourism related activities.
-For further information about the levy and for details about those visitors who are exempt from paying, please visit http://www.bvitourism.com/news/environmental-levy-takes-effect-september-1
+For further information about the levy and for details about those visitors who are exempt from paying, please visit www.bvitourism.com

 What is the Departure Tax